machinekoder/pickit-docs/docs/examples/build-a-showcase-demo-with-a-m-camera-and-suction-cup.rst

 -  UR5 robot
 -  Stand to mount the robot on
 -  Schmalz Vacuum gripper ECBPi 12 24V-DC M12-8, 15 cm extended with vacuum cup SPB4f 40
--  Bin 400 x 300 x 120 mm
+-  Bin with size 400 x 300 x 120 mm
 -  Round boxes of cheese ø110 mm and height 20 mm
 -  Stand of the same height of the bin to drop off the parts, in this demo a similar bin has been put upside down

-Similar hardware can be used to set up a similar demo.

 Mounting instructions
 ---------------------

--  The robot is mounted on a stand.
+-  The robot is mounted on the stand.
 -  The camera is mounted on the robot flange of the robot with the help of a mounting plate.
 -  The vacuum gripper is mounted on the robot flange beneath the camera.
 The distance between the end effector of the vacuum and the mounted camera should be bigger than the depth of the bin.
 In the example the bin is 120 mm deep and the distance between the end effector and camera is 150 mm.
 -  The bin is placed at a distance of 700 mm (center of robot base to center of bin) and is placed 200 mm lower than the robot.